 And speaking of waste, have you noticed how certain containers make it so much easier for you to use the entirety of the product inside?
 We are big fans of glass pots for this reason, but we’re also not opposed to plastic tubes: we’ll just cut them in half to scoop out the final drops of product!

 Whether you’re brushing your teeth or cleansing your face, take care to always turn off the tap when you’re not using running water.
 And if you’re really, really committed to reducing your water consumption as part of your eco-friendly beauty routine, consider bringing some steps of your skincare ritual into the shower; if you’re already using running water, why not use the opportunity to cleanse your face with a rinse-off product?
-That, actually, would be a great idea… doing all at once.
-You’ll save time and water!
+You’ll save both time and water!

 Reconsider your cleansing routine